 To properly size ideal the saddle height, just take one of your feet then place it on the pedal while at its lowest point.
 This should give you a slight bend on the knee at the bottom of the pedal stroke.
 The ideal saddle height always allows more powerful downstrokes and less effort is applied on your knees.

 Handlebar height and size

 The electric bike handlebars often come in diverse configurations and widths.
-Therefore, to get the right size, ensure that you go for one that matches your shoulder joints width.
+Therefore, to get the right size, ensure that you go for one that matches your shoulder joint width.